 In these times, we are finding people are more inclined to look after themselves first and the team they’re in second.
-It’s not a detrimental statement and there will be arguments against this, however, in light of what I’m seeing in the ‘uncertain’ job market, this is becoming apparent.
+It’s not meant as a detrimental statement and there will be arguments against this, however, in light of what I’m seeing in the ‘uncertain’ job market, this is becoming apparent.

 The important thing is though, is that we are pack animals and work so much better in a pack or a team to produce results far greater than doing them alone.
 There’s a simple statement used in coaching which reads: